Left-handed specialist

-Jesse Orosco, who became a left handed specialist later in his career, pitched until the age of 46.
+Jesse Orosco, who became a left-handed specialist later in his career, pitched until the age of 46.

 In baseball, a left-handed specialist (also known as lefty specialist) is a relief pitcher who throws left-handed and specializes in pitching to left-handed batters, weak right-handed batters, and switch-hitters who bat poorly right-handed.
-Because baseball practices permanent substitution, these pitchers frequently pitch to a very small number of batters in any given game (historically, often only one), and rarely pitch to strictly right-handed batters.
+Because baseball practices permanent substitution, these pitchers frequently pitch to a very small number of batters in any given game, and rarely pitch to strictly right-handed batters.
 Most Major League Baseball (MLB) teams have several left-handed pitchers on their rosters, at least one of whom is a left-handed specialist.

-A left-handed specialist is sometimes called a LOOGY (or Lefty One-Out GuY), coined by John Sickels, and may be used pejoratively.
+Prior to 2020, when the MLB rules were amended to require all pitchers to complete an inning or face at least three hitters, some left-handed specialists commonly faced only one batter before leaving the game.
+Such a specialist was sometimes called a LOOGY (or Lefty One-Out GuY), coined by John Sickels, sometimes used pejoratively.

 Pitching style

 The pitcher generally has an advantage when his handedness is the same as the batter's, and the batter has an advantage when they are opposite.
 This is because a right-handed pitcher's breaking balls move to the left from the pitcher's perspective, which causes it to cross the plate with its lateral movement away from a right-handed batter but towards a left-handed batter (and vice versa for a left-handed pitcher), and because batters generally find it easier to hit a ball that is over the plate.
 Furthermore, since most pitchers are right-handed, left-handed batters generally have less experience with left-handed pitchers.
 A left-handed pitcher may also be brought in to face a switch-hitter who generally bats left-handed, forcing the batter to shift to his less-effective right-handed stance or to take the disadvantages of batting left-handed against a left-handed pitcher.
 Research from 2011 to 2013 has shown that a pinch hitter (usually right-handed) is often used when a left-handed reliever is inserted in the game, thereby reducing or negating the pitcher's platoon split advantage.
 Only a handful of left-handed relievers face a higher percentage of left-handed batters than right-handed batters over the course of a season.